 Eat a gelato while exploring the historic city centre

-It’s not Italy without a gelato.
-In each place we’ve been, we tried the local ice cream or like we call it, gelato.
-When the temperature is going up, there is no better way to cool down with a fresh and delicious gelato.
-It’s one of the first things to do in Polignano and you can’t miss that.
-There are so many places where you can taste a good gelato, the only thing that you need to do is to follow locals in the right place.
+It’s not Italy without gelato.
+In each place we’ve been, we tried the local ice cream, or, as we call it, gelato.
+There is no better way to cool down with fresh and delicious gelato when the temperature goes up.
+It’s one of the first things to do in Polignano, and you can’t miss that.
+There are so many places where you can taste good gelato, and the only thing you need to do is follow the locals in the right area.

 Where to stay in Polignano a Mare